He lived in a cistern. Now he's housed.

 “You're already looked down upon, and you're already classified [as homeless], and that was one of the hardest things to get out of,” he said.
 “You get yelled at, somebody says, ‘Get a job.’
 Okay, I'd love to get a job.
 Where?
 Where do I clean my clothes?
 Where do I clean up?
 Where do I get some sleep before I have to work?
 Where do I do any of this?”

 Despite the many setbacks, things took a turn for the better when Christopher met some representatives for Veterans Affairs.
-When they learned he was a veteran, they knew they could help him and quickly connected him to SVdP’s Ozanam Manor (Oz), which has a number of beds set aside specifically to help veterans experiencing homelessness.
+When they learned he was a veteran, they got him a spot in a VA detox and rehabilitation facility, then connected him to SVdP’s Ozanam Manor, which has a number of beds set aside specifically to help veterans experiencing homelessness.

-When Christopher moved into Oz, he no longer had to worry about where he was going to sleep, if he was going to be safe, or where his next meal was going to come from.
-At Oz, every resident has their own designated space and bed, access to hygiene facilities, three square meals every day, and case management to help them resolve their homelessness.
+When Christopher moved into Ozanam Manor, he no longer had to worry about where he was going to sleep, if he was going to be safe, or where his next meal was going to come from.
+At Ozanam Manor, every resident has their own designated space and bed, access to hygiene facilities, three square meals every day, and case management to help them resolve their homelessness.

-“Well, the number one thing about Oz is that you're indoors,” he said.
+“The number one thing about Ozanam Manor is that you're indoors,” he said.
 “Having a roof, being fed three times a day, having water anytime you want, being cool, it’s all a big deal.”

 And, of course, they offered a lot of love and compassion too.